Traveling To Tenerife, Spain

 When you're finished filling out the information, click save and continue.

 The next page will require you to fill in your flight information.
 We recommend that you double-check the information to ensure that there are no mistakes.

 You'll be asked to enter your travel history for the previous 14 days.
 Also, you'll need to select the reason for your trip.
 Once you have entered all these details, you can save and continue.

 Almost done.
 Now you need to answer the simple health questionnaire.
 Note that as you complete the first question, more questions will pop up.
 Be sure to answer all questions truthfully and to the best of your knowledge.
 Here you'll also be able to provide your vaccination status.

 After answering the health questionnaire, you'll need to accept the Affidavit.
 Once you have correctly completed the form, you'll be redirected to a page stating your form is complete.

 Finally, you'll receive an email with a unique QR code you can use to enter Spain.
 You'll need to present the QR upon arrival in Spain.
 You can present it digitally on your phone, or you can print out a copy of it.

-Congratulations, you now have your health declaration form that allows entry to Spain.
+Congratulations, you now have your health declaration form that allows entry to Spain from the US.

 Sadly, US Green Card holders do not enjoy the same visa-free travel benefits as US citizens.
-US Green Card holders will need to apply for a Spanish Tourist Visa.
+US Green Card holders will need to apply for a Spanish Tourist Visa (if their home country doesn't enjoy visa-free travel).
 Applying for a Tourist Visa to Spain is a simple and easy process.
 If you want to know more about the Spanish Tourist Visa, you can check our easy-to-follow guide on how to apply for your tourist visa.

 Yes.
 Like American citizens, Canadian citizens also enjoy the benefit of visa-free travel to Spain.